 community members as VIP Facilitators who are responsible for forming, teaching and managing VIP groups in their area.

 VIP members how to pool their money together to form a community banking system, which provides them with a safe place to save their money and take loans.
-VIP groups only use internally generated funds and have no external funding.

 members in financial and entrepreneurial skills so they can start and grow their own businesses.